 What is a Solution?

-A Solution is a value you can put in place of a variable (such as x) that would make the equation true.
+A Solution is a value we can put in place of a variable (such as x) that makes the equation true.

 More Than One Solution